andrewg-xyz/HaC/README.md

 # HaC

+Homelab as Code (mostly, kinda)

-Homelab provisioning.
-Proxmox infrastructure provisioning.
-Using [Telmate Terraform Provider](https://github.com/Telmate/terraform-provider-proxmox).
-Various implementations for resource configuration.
+- Using [Telmate Terraform Provider](https://github.com/Telmate/terraform-provider-proxmox) for infrastructure on [ProxmoxVE](https://www.proxmox.com/en/proxmox-ve).

 ## Repository Structure
-Each folder is for a unique resource group and are executed independently.
-Within each resource group is a .env file containing environment specific values or secrets.
+Root Directories: NN<name> (i.e. 01dns) indicating order of desired deployment of unique resource groups.
+99*** folders are templates or samples
+Within each resource group, the folder follows this general convention:
+- infra folder with terraform and a .env for special values
+- cluster folder with kubernetes things

 ## Infrastructure
 ### Quick Start